God’s Nobodies: Misguided Faith and Murder in the Life of One American Family

 The American Lawyer

 May 2013 “Bar Talk” on West Webster (N.Y.)
 Fire Department volunteer Ted Scardino and his decision to lend his voice to one piece of gun-control legislation.
 Scardino was one of four firefighters shot on Christmas Eve 2012 by a convicted felon who allegedly obtained his weapons through a straw purchase.
+I tell how Scardino, a technologist at Nixon Peabody in Rochester, turned his anger into a resolve to prevent future attacks.

 January/February 2011 feature on an innovative program in Texas to help violent-crime victims recover by talking it out with the criminals who harmed them.
 A sidebar took a look at Susan Herman’s book Parallel Justice for Victims of Crime.